-The department was established in the year 1979 as Industrial & Production Engineering and renamed as Industrial Engineering & Management in the year 1992, with an intake of 60 students and M.Tech program was commenced in the year 2012.
+The department was established in the year 1979 as Industrial & Production Engineering and renamed as Industrial Engineering & Management in the year 1992, with an intake of 60 students.
 The department has been recognized as R&D center by VTU with 14 scholars pursuing their Ph.D.
 The department has well modernized laboratories namely Industrial & Quality Engineering lab, Computer Lab and Mechanical Measurement & Metrology lab.
 The department is having highly qualified, motivated and result oriented faculty members.
 All the faculty are involved in research and technical paper publications in reputed technical journals, conferences across the world.
-The department was accredited by the NBA in 2001, 2004, 2010 & reaccredited in year 2015 as per the new NBA format laid down by Washington Accord.
+The department was accredited by the NBA in 2001, 2004, 2010, 2015 & 2022 as per the new NBA format laid down by Washington Accord.
 It has consistently bagged university ranks in Bangalore University & VTU.
 It has set a unique record of achieving 1st rank eleven times.
-The department has successfully conducted around 37 faculty development programs, seminars & workshops for academicians as well as industry personnel, students and technical staff.
+The department has successfully conducted around 38 faculty development programs, seminars & workshops for academicians as well as industry personnel, students and technical staff.
 The society of Industrial Engineering and Management, "INDEMAN SOCIETY"- a student body was established in the year 1996.
 The activities of this society includes: Regular Industrial visits and Guest lectures are conducted twice every semester for all students.
 The department also has Quality Engineering Club, Materials & Manufacturing Club and Productivity Club, the students can enroll to carryout activities based on their interest.
 Many funded research projects are executed which are sponsored by UGC, AICTE, DST, VTU and VGST.